BlackElkX/GhotiTnTdevices/README.md

 Done:
 - adding documentation about the rest api.
 - 4 buttons using the A0 analog pin to use it stand-alone
+- Solved bugs in programs not working. except scnone, scAllUpDown and scRandom

 To build this, I use platformio in visual studio code on Mac, Linux and Windows.